-Oregon lets filers use either the federal exemption system or Oregon's state exemption system, so you'll be able to choose between two homestead amounts.
-However, you can't mix exemptions from both lists.
-Select the system that will protect your most important assets or the most property overall.
+Oregon lets filers use either the federal exemption system or Oregon's state exemption system.
+However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 Federal Homestead Exemption |